 This principle defines a point in time at which the bookkeeper may log a transaction as an expense in the books.
 The expense principle, or expense recognition principle, states that an expense occurs at the time at which the business accepts goods or services from another entity.
 Essentially, it means that expenses occur when the goods are received or the service is performed, regardless of when the business is billed or pays for the transaction.

 The matching principle states that you should match each item of revenue with an item of expense.
 For example, if you are selling tacos, you could count the expense of the shells, meat, and toppings at the time at which a customer buys the taco.
 In other words, you match the expense of the taco ingredients with the revenue earned from the sale of the taco.
 When a business applies the revenue, expense, and matching principles in practice, they are operating under the accrual accounting method.

 The cost principle states that you should use the historical cost of an item in the books, not the resell cost.
 For example, if your business owns property, such as real estate or vehicles, those should be listed as the historical costs of the property, not the current fair market value of the property.

 The objectivity principle states that you should use only factual, verifiable data in the books, never a subjective measurement of values.
 Even if the subjective data seems better than the verifiable data, the verifiable data should always be used.

 In addition to these basic principles, the accounting world operates under a set of assumptions, or things that accountants can assume to always be true.
 UAB offers online bachelor’s and master’s degree programs, which educate accountants as well as business professionals on these principles and how to use them in real world practice.
-Visit the UAB website for more information today.
+Visit our bachelor’s in accounting page for more information today.